-Installation cost will also need to be considered.
+Installation costs will also need to be considered.

-There are many DIY kits for the handy type of person who has no problems using power tools with basic wiring and construction skills.
+There are many DIY kits for the handy type of person who has no problems using power tools, along with basic wiring and construction skills.

 Bids to install a mini split can vary greatly with pricing for an install in the $1000-$3000 range.